 Notable & Unique: Occupations

-are often the backbone of the local economy.
-In the Eagle Dr / Raven Dr
+There are more people living in the Eagle Dr / Raven Dr neighborhood

 Notable & Unique: Real Estate

 In addition, most neighborhoods have a mixture of ages of homes in them, from new to old, but this neighborhood stands out due to its concentration of residential real estate built in one time frame: from 1940 through 1969, generally considered older, well-established homes.
 This was a busy time in America for home construction.
 After the end of World War II, as GIs came home, bought newly built homes on the edges of cities with the help of the GI Bill, and began their families.
 This housing era generally coincides with the 'Baby Boom' generation (1945 - 1964), and many baby boomers grew up in homes built in this era.
 But what is so interesting about the Eagle Dr / Raven Dr neighborhood, is that an incredible 80.3% of the homes here were built in this era.
 So when you walk its streets or drive through, this neighborhood has a look and feel that harkens to that era in American life, a very important slice of Americana.